liveahero-wiki/liveahero-wiki.github.io/guide/index.md

 ## Tips

 If your team happens to die during a quest, do NOT use a stone to revive your party unless you're absolutely desperate.
-You can just leave the battle and the stamina will be refunded
+You can just leave the battle and the stamina will be refunded.